matteobarbieri/titan/TUTORIAL_SCRIPT.md

   should he survive, will get a powerful item.

 - End 2: the player heads for the escape pod and survives.

+### Boss fight

+The boss itself will charge towards the player and inflict heavy melee damage.
+It is impossible to defeat unless the room's mechanics are exploited.

+Once the player enters the boss room a message will warn them that the monster (which will be called experiment-67 or something like that) has broken free, and that the doors of the room have been sealed.

+There are two areas on the east side of the boss room (near the door from which the player can enter) that stun the boss for a bunch of turns and apply a heavy debuff that makes it possible to harm the creature.
+These traps are triggered by one lever each, located near to the traps.
+They have a pretty long cooldown, so if the player wants to defeat the monster needs to dance between the two pads.

+When the debuff is about to end, a message is displayed notifying the player that the creature seems to be regaining consciousness.
+The creature will become active again after a given number of turns so the player needs to move in time to avoid being hit.